halldorbjarni/ml_challenge/README.md

 I ran into a few problems with training taking very long for some input images.
 I tried using momentum gradient descent to speed things up and that helped (after playing around with the learning rate).
 It however only became fast once the momentum was bigger than 1 which is not how it should be used since you just snowball in one direction, oblivious to any change.
 I'm actually quite curious why some input examples behave like that.

+The link to the 10 adversarial images can be found [here](https://github.com/halldorbjarni/ml_challenge/blob/master/adversarial_examples.png).